-- Casting-Molding methodof smelt metal, manufacture molds, and pour molten metal into the molds,after solidification, obtain rough metal parts with certain shape, size and performance.
+- Casting-Molding method of smelt metal, manufacturing molds, and pour molten metal into the molds, after solidification, obtain rough metal parts with a certain shape, size, and performance.

 - Casting is the process of smelting metal into a liquid that meets certain requirements and pouring it into a mold.
-After cooling, solidification, and cleaning, a casting with a predetermined shape, size and performance is obtained.
-Because the casting blank is almost formed, it can achieve the purpose of avoiding machining or a small amount of processing, reducing the cost and reducing the production time to a certain extent.
-Casting is one of the basic processes of modern device manufacturing industry.
+After cooling, solidification, and cleaning, casting with a predetermined shape, size and performance are obtained.
+Because the casting blank is almost formed, it can achieve the purpose of avoiding machining or a small amount of processing, reducing the cost, and reducing the production time to a certain extent.
+Casting is one of the basic processes of the modern device manufacturing industry.

 Casting parts classification

 There are two main categories: sand casting and special casting.

 - Ordinary sand casting uses sand as the mold material, including 3 types of green sand casting, dry sand casting, and chemically hardened sand casting, but not all sand can be used for casting.
 The advantage is that the cost is lower because the sand used in the mold can be reused.
 The disadvantage is that the production of the mold is time-consuming, the mold itself cannot be reused, and the finished product can only be obtained after destruction.

 - Sand mold (core) casting: green sand mold, resin self-hardening sand mold, sodium silicate sand mold, dry mold and surface dry mold, solid mold casting, negative pressure mold.

 - Sand core manufacturing method: It is selected according to the size, shape, production batch, and specific production conditions of the sand core.
 In production, it can be divided into manual core making and machine core making.